 These are utterances of two witnesses.
 We notice a few differences.
 Example (1) is a general statement.
 Example (2) gives some extra flavour by adding gemang 'ex.there'.
-Actually gemang describes the beginning of an ongoing event.
-(The difference between the use of gender of 'seed'in 3rd.
-Person plural, is discussed in Chapter 2.3.2.).
-The occurrence of [-a] following verb roots like in example (2) adds an element of 'attention' or even 'surprise'.
+Actually gemang describes the beginning of an ongoing event The occurence of [-a] following verb roots like in example (2) adds an element of 'attention' or even 'surprise'.
 It will be glossed as 'foc' (focus).
 Consider also the following example: